What Is a Business Case?

 18. Risk Assessment

 There are many risk categories that can impact your project.
-The first step to mitigating them is to identify and assess the risks associated with your project activities.
+The first step to mitigating them is to identify and analyze the risks associated with your project activities.

 How ProjectManager Helps with Your Business Case